-Karl Werder (CV): Research Fellow, Cologne Institute for Information Systems, University of Cologne, Pohligstr.
+Karl Werder (CV): Assistant Professor, Cologne Institute for Information Systems, University of Cologne, Pohligstr.
 1, 50969 Cologne, Germany, werder[at]wiso.uni-koeln.de

-Bio: Karl Werder is a research fellow at the Cologne Institute for Information Systems of the University of Cologne.
+Bio: Karl Werder is an assistant professor at the Cologne Institute for Information Systems of the University of Cologne.
 Previously, he was a senior researcher and pilot leader at paluno, the Ruhr Institute for software technology at the University of Duisburg-Essen, Germany and worked as a research assistant at the Institute for Enterprise Systems of the University of Mannheim.
-Karl received his doctorate degree in Information Systems from the Karlsruhe Institute of Technology.
-He graduated with a master's degree in Business Informatics from Utrecht University, the Netherlands.
-He also holds a bachelor's degree in Computer Science, is a certified IT-Specialist and has professional experiences from working at Procter and Gamble.
+Karl received his doctoral degree in Information Systems from the Karlsruhe Institute of Technology.
+He graduated with a master's degree in Business Informatics from Utrecht University, NL.
+He also holds a bachelor's degree in Computer Science, is a certified IT-Specialist, and has professional experiences from working at IBM and Procter and Gamble.

 Karl serves as an Associated Editor at the Communications of the Association for Information Systems and as an Editorial Review Board Member for Decision Sciences Journal.
 He was a visiting scholar at Laval University, CA in 2023 and at Georgia State University, US in 2021 and 2019, served as an Associated Editor at several Information Systems conferences, and helped organize the Dagstuhl Seminar on Software Business, Platforms, and Ecosystems: Fundamentals of Software Production Research in 2018.
 He served as an adhoc reviewer for many leading journals including CMR, EJIS, ISJ, JMIS, JSIS, MISQ, and TSE, as well as independent research-supporting agencies such as US NSF and Rannís.
 Karl also provided his expert opinion to media outlets, such as IEEE Spectrum.